We discuss 10 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 5. More C-UX and job roles

-One of the latent changes that come with the establishment of a new industry is the emergence of new job roles and thought leaders.
+One of the latent changes that come with establishing a new industry is the emergence of new job roles and thought leaders.

-Conversational User Experience (CUX) aims to create technology that can seamlessly interact with humans.
-CUX includes brand persona development, personalized content, and guided conversations.
+Conversational User Experience (CUX) aims to create technology that seamlessly interacts with humans.
+CUX includes brand persona development, personalised content, and guided conversations.

 As the goalpost for the ideal user experience changes, the people you hire to score those goals will change too.

-Linguistic experts will determine how the system should respond to each question or request, and design optimal conversational systems.
-The fields main purpose will be to help the user reach their end goal as quickly as possible, all while delivering the best experience for them.
+Linguistic experts will determine how the system should respond to each question or request and design optimal conversational systems.
+The field’s primary purpose will be to help users reach their end goal quickly while delivering the best experience.

 6. More chatbot apps

-Google and Apple both charge a 30% “store tax” for games released through its stores – for both for the initial sale of apps, as well as any supplementary in-app purchases.
+When we speak of mobile apps, Google and Apple both charge a 30% “store tax” for games released through their stores – for both the initial sale of apps, as well as any additional in-app purchases.

 Apple and Google form a duopoly, by virtue of which they exert disproportionate power on the market.
 If you have a great idea for a mobile app or game, there is simply no other way to reach your audience.

-I’m not going to say that apps will die out in 2019.
+I’m not going to say that apps will die out soon.
 That’s ludicrous.
-However, slowly, but surely, the tides are changing.
+However, slowly but surely, the tides are changing.

-As the app market becomes more saturated, it will make more and more sense for larger organizations to focus on AI-powered workflows for their business strategy.
+As the app market becomes more saturated, it will make more and more sense for larger organisations to focus on AI-powered workflows for their business strategy.

 7. More chatbot use cases

-Chatbots are used in a lot of industries.
-And as their capabilities and the user adoption increases, expect that to grow.
+Chatbots are used in many industries.
+And as their capabilities and user adoption increase, expect that to grow.